xeago/gradblog/graduation/time-management.md

 # 7 October - 21 October
 In this timeframe I will refactor the old code to provide a more solid, re-useable implementation.
 As my [internship assignment] does not state an end-clause I will write a document about this.
 If time allows I will investigate more on how to patch existing Ruby code and possibly attempt to implement a minor feature in [tire-contrib].

+# 29 October -  11 November
+Implementing the design is nearly complete.
+I will add a component to do hashtag search within the design.
+I haven't managed to get to write about the end-clause about my internship — I will have to do this before the mid of my graduation.

 [first status report]: status-reports.html
 [development process]: development-process.html
 [internship assignment]: graduation-assignment.html